-This page is mainly about US reserves and resources, but also includes some Canadian data.
+This page is mainly about US reserves and resources, but also includes some broader North America data.
 The main question is the amount of gas that will ultimately be recovered.

 Different sources have somewhat differing definitions for TRR, and details are rarely given.
 The USGS aims to estimate what will be added to proved reserves in 30 years, so probably this is a conservative estimate.
 It is also rather out of date, so can be taken as a lower bound.
 The Natural Gas Committee estimate does not include economic considerations, and so is probably high.

 BP annual statistical summary (Jun 2013) Proved reserves as of 2012, 300 Tcf.